MarceliJankowski/custom-language-abomination/README.md

 I started working on CLA because I wanted to learn something new.
 Instead of reaching for another library, language, or framework, I settled on interpreter creation.
-I've always been fascinated with inner workings of programming languages, so I figured I may give it a go.
+I've always been fascinated with the inner workings of programming languages, so I figured I might give it a go.
 And give it a go I did, it was an amazing adventure, an experience that taught me a lot.

-I started out having no knowledge, nor even the simplest clue of what to do and where to start.
+I started out having no knowledge, nor even the slightest clue of what to do and where to start.
 We've all been there at one point, we all know the feeling of confusion and sheer overwhelment when dealing with new and unknown.
-And like most of us, over time I managed to overcome those obstacles, and by the end of it I've put together my own language abomination.
+And like most of us, over time I managed to overcome those obstacles, and by the end of it, I've put together my own language abomination.

-The whole experience ended up teaching me soo much, I've gone from being completely green in the field to well... having the slightest clue of what it's all about!
+The whole experience ended up teaching me soo much, I've gone from being completely green in the field to well... having the tiniest clue of what it's all about!
-Developers need to constantly sharpen their toolset, we're expected to know all the latest and greatest technologies, In this never-ending vicious cycle I think it's important to step back and try something new, something that may not have any direct impact on your work, something that we'll do for fun, just for the sake of learning.
+Developers need to constantly sharpen their toolset, we're expected to know all the latest and greatest technologies, In this never-ending vicious cycle I think it's important to step back and try something new, something that may not have any direct impact on our work, something that we'll just do for fun, for the sake of learning.
 If you haven't tried anything like that before, I definitely encourage you to do so!

 ## Capabilities

 CLA isn't capable of much, but it does have a few features:

-- Single and multi line comments
+- Single and multi-line comments
 - Mutable and immutable variables: `var` and `const`
 - Logical operators: `||`, `&&`
 - Equality operators: `==`, `!=`